UpstreamDataInc/amodbus/doc/source/library/simulator/config.rst

         }
    }

-The example uses ``“comm”: “tcp”``, so the entries are arguments to :class:`pymodbus.server.ModbusTcpServer`, where detailed information are available.
+The example uses ``“comm”: “tcp”``, so the entries are arguments to :class:`amodbus.server.ModbusTcpServer`, where detailed information are available.

 The entry “comm” allows the following values:

-- “serial”, to use :class:`pymodbus.server.ModbusSerialServer`,
+- “serial”, to use :class:`amodbus.server.ModbusSerialServer`,
-- “tcp”, to use :class:`pymodbus.server.ModbusTcpServer`,
+- “tcp”, to use :class:`amodbus.server.ModbusTcpServer`,
-- “tls”, to use :class:`pymodbus.server.ModbusTlsServer`,
+- “tls”, to use :class:`amodbus.server.ModbusTlsServer`,
-- “udp”;  to use :class:`pymodbus.server.ModbusUdpServer`.
+- “udp”;  to use :class:`amodbus.server.ModbusUdpServer`.

 The entry “framer” allows the following values:

-- “ascii” to use :class:`pymodbus.framer.FramerAscii`,
+- “ascii” to use :class:`amodbus.framer.FramerAscii`,
-- “rtu” to use :class:`pymodbus.framer.FramerRTU`,
+- “rtu” to use :class:`amodbus.framer.FramerRTU`,
-- “socket” to use :class:`pymodbus.framer.FramerSocket`.
+- “socket” to use :class:`amodbus.framer.FramerSocket`.
-- “tls” to use :class:`pymodbus.framer.FramerTLS`,
+- “tls” to use :class:`amodbus.framer.FramerTLS`,

 Optional entry "device_id" will limit server to only accept a single id.
 If not set, the server will accept all device id.